How could a new move affect my insurance needs?

 You're getting married:

-Marriage ranks among the top 10 reasons for moving in the U.S. It makes sense since moving in with your partner or spouse is often the next step after tying the knot, if you’re not already sharing a home.
+Marriage ranks among the top 5 reasons for moving in the U.S.3 It makes sense since moving in with your partner or spouse is often the next step after tying the knot, if you’re not already sharing a home.
 As you get your house in order, consider getting your finances in order, too.
 This might mean looking into life insurance.

 Life insurance coverage could help your spouse or partner cover some of the bills you might leave behind after passing.
-This includes student loans and mortgage payments, as well as funeral costs.
+This could include student loans and mortgage payments, as well as funeral costs.

 You're expanding your family:

 Many people move because their families are growing.
 Having children, adopting, or combining families often means you need more room or better access to schools or daycare.
 It also means more loved ones to cherish and protect.
 Moving to a new house, condo or apartment to meet your family’s needs is a good time to think about their long-term need for security.
 How would they cope if they lost you?
 Would they be able to stay in their new home?
 Would they have funds for college?
-Life insurance can help protect them financially.
-It’s also a way to leave them something after you’re gone.
+Life insurance could help them after you’re gone.
 If you moved because you want to do what’s right for your growing family, you may also want to look into life insurance.